isabella232/advertising-cloud.en/help/integrations/analytics/prerequisites.md

 ## Advertising Cloud Data in [!DNL Analytics]

 [!DNL Analytics] sets Advertising Cloud IDs (AMO IDs) within the Analytics hit, subject to the advertiser's eVar persistence setting, which applies to both click-throughs and view-throughs.
-The persistence setting is configured on the Advertising Cloud back end, and your Adobe account manager can change it.
+The persistence setting is configured on the Advertising Cloud back end, and your [!DNL Adobe] account manager can change it.

 * [!DNL Analytics for Advertising Cloud] eVar expiration: 60 days by default for AMO IDs